 *Members of Actor's Equity Union

 So I decided to take matters into my own hands!
 Join me in listening to some of the Twin Cities’ best performers.
-When it is cold outside, we will be cozy, sipping red wine and craft beer, enjoying delicious food, and listening to great music performed by amazingly talented artists.
+When it is cold outside, we will be cozy, listening to great music performed by amazingly talented artists.
 You will leave feeling uplifted and inspired.
 And best yet, you will be supporting my family and me in fighting this disease.

-VIP tickets include one drink, one appetizer, one raffle ticket, and premium seating.
-Raffle tickets will enter you for a chance to win exciting prizes, such as gorgeous gift baskets full of premier wine, exciting travel opportunities, and much, much more!
+VIP tickets include one drink, one appetizer, and premium seating.
+An exciting silent auction features hotel stays, tickets to sporting events, gorgeous gift baskets full of premier wine, and much, much more!

 If you cannot attend the cabaret, there are many ways you can help me.